abouthugo/100day/README.md

 **Progress:** The day for me to play with Typescript has finally arrived!
 I went over 2-3 modules on plural sight about Typescript and took what I learned from there and implemented my own two scripts and compiled them down to JS manually.

-**Thoughs:** I like what Typescript offers, however I feel like I am not at the level in which all the type checking makes a massivee difference in my workflow.
+**Thoughts:** I like what Typescript offers, however I feel like I am not at the level in which all the type checking makes a massive difference in my workflow.
 I wonder how a React app would look with all the extra syntax, I'm used to using propTypes to handle the majority of errors and bugs related to type checking.
 So...
 I don't really see the benefit of adding yet another layer of abstraction.
 Maybe as I learn more and use it more I will find that out for myself.

 [Typescript](day22/)

 ### Day 23: Redesigning Web Portfolio

 **Progress:** Oh boy did I put in some hours here!
-I basically deleted 1 sectiong of my website and changed a creative section to be more of a project section.
+I basically deleted 1 section of my website and changed a creative section to be more of a project section.
 I made these changes based on other web portfolios that I've seen around and that I really really like.
 I also tried using devicons with gatsby but failed to do so.

 **Thoughts:** Some things will not always come out the way you want them and some features, sadly, will take more time that you had initially intended to invest.
 I learned this when I had to import all the icons for a "things I used" section in my website manually!
 I tried using the CDN from devicons but I couldn't figure out a fast way.
 I also tried using react-devicon but I kept getting more errors—which I think are gatsby related but didn't really want to invest the time in digging the issue, just wanted to make sure my feature could be implemented today.
 SO!
 I had to do it manually and at last it worked.
 Will probably revisit this in the future to see if any better implementations have been discovered.